jacksoncharolette5-ship-it/hospitality-booking-cancellation-analysis/README.md

-# Hospitality booking and cancellationanalysis
+# Hospitality booking and cancellation analysis

 ## Overview
 This project analyzes hospitality booking data to identify cancellation trends and operational impacts.
 The goal was to uncover patterns affecting revenue and forecasting and to provide data-driven recommendations.